nylander/GAAS/annotation/CheatSheet/cigar.md

 The **CIGAR** format starts  with  the same 9 fields as SUGAR output (see above), and is followed by a series of <operation, length> pairs where operation is one of **match**, **insert** or **delete**, and the length describes the number of times this operation is repeated
 Cigar format looks like this:

-`cigar: hs989235.cds 5 468 + hsnfg9.embl 25689 27450 + 1916 M 13 I 1 M 35 I 1 M 4 I 1 M 13 D 1 M 4 I 1 M 115 D 404 M 37 D 1 M 164 I 1 M 12 D 898 M 16 I 1 M 12 I 1 M 21 D 1 M 10`
+`cigar: hs989235.cds 15 459 - hsnfg9.embl 25698 27440 - 1820.20 M 22 D 1 M 12 D 1 M 16 N 898 M 12 D 1 M 164 I 1 M 37 N 404 M 133 D 1 M 4 D 1 M 39`

 The 10th field is actually the **CIGAR string** and are defined in pairs.
 Each pair is also called a run.
 The cigar string describes the edit path throught the alignment.
-These contain a M,I or D corresponding to a Match, Insert or Delete, followed by the length.
+These contain a M,I and D corresponding to a Match, Insert and Delete, followed by the length.

+**/!\ the N operator:**
+The ensembl documentation from july 2002 says about the exonerate's operators: "These contain a M,I,D or N corresponding to a Match, Insert, Delete or iNtron, followed by the length."
+Delete and intron are finaly a similar concept and I have rarely meet a N operator except in the CIGAR example above ([from ensembl Wiki July 2002](https://web.archive.org/web/20020717044729/http://www.ensembl.org:80/Docs/wiki/html/EnsemblDocs/CigarFormat.html)).
+In the first exonerate documentation I found (0.7.0 with a man page from November 2002) they do not talk about the intron (N) operator while the ensembl documentation has always mentioned it.
+Hard to say if it has existed originaly.

 Operator | Description
 -- | --
 M    |    **M**atch
 I     |   **I**nsert
 D    |   **D**elete

 To resume:
 Each pair/run is encoded by the letter code/operator, whitespace, and the length; multiple pairs/runs are separated by whitespace.